Alif1708/Artificial-Intelligence-Project/README.md

 We’ll review each of these phases and associated subsets in detail in the remainder of this tutorial, but in the meantime, let’s take a look at the dataset we’ll be using to train our COVID-19 face mask detector.

-Our COVID-19 hand written caharacter dataset dataset as shown in Figure 3:
+Our COVID-19 hand written caharacter recognition dataset  as shown in Figure 3:

 ![Figure 3](https://github.com/Alif1708/Artificial-Intelligence-Project/blob/main/MNIST-dataset-of-handwritten-digits.png)